This

 over an alligator which has climbed out of the water and is making its

 way across the road.
-This scene is funny because the shot of the truck
+This scene is funny.
+First we see the alligator

-played in reverse.
-Joyce asks Manon why he did that, as the animal was
+Creep stops the truck and laughs.
+Joyce asks why he did that, as the

-not doing him any harm.
-It is at this point that we learn why this guy
+animal was not doing him any harm.
+It is at this point that we learn

 Now, I must say that his hook is by far the worst looking “hook